Churchmanship: Anglicanism

 "High" and "Low", the oldest labels, date from the late seventeenth century and originally described opposing political attitudes to the relation between the Church of England and the civil power.
-Their meaning shifted as historical settings changed and, towards the end of the nineteenth century, they had come to be used to describe different views on the ceremonies to be used in worship.
-Shortly after the introduction of the "High/Low" distinction a section of the "Low" Church was nicknamed Latitudinarian because of its relative indifference to doctrinal definition.
-In the nineteenth century this group gave birth to the Broad Church which, in turn, produced the "Modernist" movement of the first half of the twentieth century.
-Today, the "parties" are usually thought of as Anglo-Catholics, evangelical Anglicans, and Liberals and, with the exception of "High Church", the remaining terms are mainly used to refer to past history.
-The precise shades of meaning of any term vary from user to user and mixed descriptions such as liberal-catholic are found.
-Today "Broad Church" may be used in a sense that differs from the historical one mentioned above and identifies Anglicans who are neither markedly high, nor low/evangelical nor liberal.
+Their meaning shifted as historical settings changed and, towards the end of the nineteenth century, came to be used to describe different views on the liturgical practices and ceremonial to be used in worship.
+Shortly after the introduction of this "High/Low" distinction, a segment of the "Low" church was nicknamed Latitudinarian because of its relative indifference to doctrinal definition and significance.
+In the nineteenth century, this 'group' gave birth to the Broad church, which, in turn, produced the "Modernist" movement of the first half of the twentieth century.
+Today, the "parties" are usually thought of as Anglo-Catholics, evangelical Anglicans, and Liberals and, with the exception of "High church", the remaining terms are mainly used to refer to past history.
+The precise shades of meaning of any term vary from user to user and mixed descriptors such as liberal Catholic are found.
+Today "Broad church" has come to refer to Anglicans who are neither high nor low/evangelical.

-It is an Anglican commonplace to say that authority in the church has three sources: Scripture, Reason and Tradition.
-In general, the Low churchman and the Evangelical tends to put more emphasis upon Scripture, the Broad churchman and the Liberal upon reason and the High churchman or Anglo-Catholic upon tradition.
+It is an Anglican commonplace to say that authority in the Church has three sources: Scripture, Reason, and Tradition.
+In general, the Evangelical Low churchman tends to put more emphasis upon Scripture, the Broad churchman and the Liberal upon reason, and the High churchman and the Anglo-Catholic upon tradition.
 The emphasis on "parties" and differences is necessary but in itself gives an incomplete picture.
 Cyril Garbett (later Archbishop of York) wrote of his coming to the Diocese of Southwark:

 I found the different parties strongly represented with their own organizations and federations...
 But where there was true reverence and devotion I never felt any difficulty in worshipping and preaching in an Anglo-Catholic church in the morning and in an Evangelical church in the evening"... and when there was a call for united action... the clergy and laity without distinction of party were ready to join in prayer, work and sacrifice.